griga23/shoe-store/lab1.md

     - and the cluster name `cc_handson_cluster` as database

     via the dropdown boxes, see graphic below

     ![image](terraform/img/sqlworksheet.png)

-  * **Console** - copy/paste command from your Flink Compute Pool to the command line
+  * **Console** - copy/paste the command from your Flink Compute Pool to the command line.
   Of course you could also use the the Flink SQL Shell.
-You need to have confluent cloud console tool installed and be logged in with correct access rights.
+For this, you need to have Confluent Cloud Console tool installed and be logged in with correct access rights.
-  Copy the command out of the `Compute Pool Window` and execute in your terminal (we prefer iterm2).
+  Copy the command out of the `Compute Pool Window` and execute it in your terminal (we prefer iterm2).
   ```bash
   confluent flink shell --compute-pool <pool id> --environment <env-id>
   ```

-NOTE: you can access your Flink Compute Pool from the Data Portal.
-Just click on the Data Portal in the main menu on the left side.
+NOTE: You can also access your Flink Compute Pool from the Data Portal.
+Just click on `Data Portal` in the main menu on the left side.
 Then select your Environment.
 You should see your topics.
-When you click on any of the topic tile you can query topic's data using Flink.
+When you click on any of the topic tiles you can query the topic's data using Flink.

 Data Portal: Kafka Topics Tiles
 ![image](terraform/img/dataPortal1.png)